Muhammad-Shahrukh-Azeem/Solana-AMM-Dex/docs/FRONTEND_UPDATE_GUIDE.md

 ## ❓ FAQ for Users

-**Q: What's the difference between normal swap and KEDOLOG discount swap?**
+**Q: What's the difference between normal swap and KEDOL discount swap?**
-A: KEDOLOG discount swap gives you 20% off protocol fees and more output tokens, but requires KEDOLOG tokens.
+A: KEDOL discount swap gives you 20% off protocol fees and more output tokens, but requires KEDOL tokens.

-**Q: Do I need KEDOLOG to swap?**
+**Q: Do I need KEDOL to swap?**
 A: No!
-Normal swaps work without KEDOLOG.
+Normal swaps work without KEDOL.
 The discount is optional.

-**Q: How much KEDOLOG do I need?**
+**Q: How much KEDOL do I need?**
 A: It depends on your swap size.
 The UI will show you the estimated amount before you swap.

-**Q: What if I don't have enough KEDOLOG?**
+**Q: What if I don't have enough KEDOL?**
-A: You can use the normal swap method, or buy KEDOLOG first.
+A: You can use the normal swap method, or buy KEDOL first.

 **Q: Why is there a pool creation fee?**
 A: The 0.15 SOL fee helps prevent spam pools and ensures quality liquidity.